rl33-glitch/work-space/README.md

 # Testing

-The **Workspace** site code has been tested through the [W£C HTML Validator](https://validator.w3.org/), and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
+The **Workspace** site code has been tested through the [W3C HTML Validator](https://validator.w3.org/), and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
 Minor errors were found on the homepage, locations page and contact us page.
 After a fix and retest, nop errors was found.

 The HTML validator results for each page presented below:
   - Homepage